The latest chapter in a series of articles looking back at each campaign from the Crucible era.

 But despite possessing one of the game’s greatest cue actions, he never quite boasted the stamina to last the course in the bigger events.

-Contemporaries O’Sullivan, Higgins, and Williams – snooker’s Trinity – were relentless in their pursuit of silverware, a recurring theme that will be revisited yet again in next week’s episode.
+Contemporaries O’Sullivan, Higgins, and Williams – snooker’s Trinity – were relentless in their pursuit of silverware, a recurring theme that will be revisited yet again next time.